A software interface that provides instant control of Eos parameters

 The Midi Fighter Twister is a MIDI control surface designed by the American firm Dj TechTools.
 It is composed of 16 precision rotary encoders with push button, ring of LEDs for feedback, and 6 surface buttons on the sides (3 on the left side and 3 on the right side).

-These controls are replicated within 4 banks , thus offering access to up to 134 different MIDI parameters, all configurable via the Midi Fighter Utility, the dedicated Mac/PC editor.
+These controls are replicated within 4 banks , thus offering access to up to 134 different MIDI parameters, all configurable via Midifighter Utility, the dedicated Mac/PC editor.

 3 - Why this controller?

-Never having found a cheap control surface with motorized linear potentiometers quiet enough to use during an indoor show in the middle of an audience, I ended up abandoning the idea and only using rotary knobs with endless course and feedback (= encoders with LED segments).
+Never having found a cheap control surface with motorized linear potentiometers quiet enough to use during an theater play in the middle of an audience, I ended up abandoning the idea and only using rotary knobs with endless course and feedback (= encoders with LED segments).

 Certainly the feeling is not the same as a fader but for me it is the best compromise for the moment, while waiting for the miracle control surface (reliable, compact, silent, easily configurable and cheap!).

-But even a good rotary controller is not so easy to find.
+But even a good controller only with knobs is not so easy to find.

 -